CS340-21/oss/psherri1.md

 ## Sprint 3
 When determining the vulnerability of the project, I compared files across the library repo and the project repo to see if the library code is present in the project than the exploit has not been fixed.
 I primarily looked at the pngread.c and pngutil.c files.
 The code mentioned in the libpng files is not present in the project so therefore it is vulnerable.

+## Sprint 4 & 5
+To produce a patch for each vulnerability, I forked each project and edited the files referenced in Sprint 3 above.
+I encountered no issues in doing this, I also requested a pull requests for each of my projects.
+The link for this one is below.

 # LZwolf (Instance #282)